Funeral home owner who stashed nearly 200 decaying bodies set to be sentenced for corpse abuse

 A plea agreement calls for Hallford to receive a 20-year prison sentence for the corpse abuse charges.

-Wilson said she and some other families want Judge Eric Bentley to reject the agreement because Hallford's state sentence is expected to run concurrently with his 20-year federal sentence, meaning he could be freed many years earlier than if the sentences ran consecutively.
+Some families who were victims in the case want Judge Eric Bentley to reject the agreement because Hallford's state sentence is expected to run concurrently with his 20-year federal sentence, meaning he could be freed many years earlier than if the sentences ran consecutively.

 “The scale of this is staggering.
 Why does the state believe they deserve a plea deal?”
 Wilson asked.
 “There needs to be accountability.”